smnorris/futurefire/README.md

   - edit polygons to extend beyond BC Border / into ocean (ensuring regions cover all areas)
   - reproject to `EPSG:3005`
   - assign integers to regions : `{1: Coast, 2: Northern Interior, 3: Southern Interior}`
-  - rasterize, aligning to provided 1ha Hectares BC `data\isbc.tif`
+  - rasterize, aligning to provided 1ha Hectares BC `inputs\isbc.tif`
   - extract only cells on land in BC (where `isbc.tif=1`)
-  - output is provided as `data\regions.tif`
+  - output is provided as `inputs\regions.tif`

 # Usage